XHe20/bioinformatics-codes-for-eRNA-metatranscriptomics/README.md

 We tested the feasibility of eRNA-based metatranscriptomics for the simultaneous assessment of taxonomic composition and functional gene expression of eukaryotes in freshwater environments in response to environmental stress.

-- A manuscript based on the results of this study has been submitted to a journal, and I am currently revising it in response to reviewers' comments.
+- A manuscript based on the results of this study has been submitted to a journal, and I am currently revising it according to reviewers' comments.

 ***He X**, Maruki T, Morgado W, Barrett RDH, Fugère V, Fussmann GF, Gonzalez A, Shapiro BJ, Cristescu ME.
 Environmental RNA-based metatranscriptomics as a novel biomonitoring tool: a case study of glyphosate-based herbicide effects on freshwater eukaryotic communities.
 (Under revision for resubmission to Molecular Ecology)*